• Loading stock data...

 The programs that do best on Twitch are “in-real-life” streaming, meaning when creators take their viewers on a voyage and showcase their adventures to the world.
 Twitch has also been a platform where gamers can garner an audience.
 However, it is not a platform known for standard sports-talk content.

-Studbudz, for example, launched on Twitch in June, features WNBA duo Courtney Willliams and Natisha Hiedeman giving the audience a glimpse into their lives.
+Studbudz, for example, which launched on Twitch in June, features WNBA duo Courtney Willliams and Natisha Hiedeman giving the audience a glimpse into their lives.
 It has more than 78,000 followers.

 A spokesperson for Twitch confirmed to Front Office Sports that the former SportsCenter anchors are not being paid for their show to air first on its platform, beyond the money that Twitch pays creators for driving engagement.